 “You have been terminated from your position”

 I officially started SupportPay in 2011.
-Over the course of five years, we raised over $7M in funding, built a team of 25, and grew our customer base to more than 40,000 people.
+Over the course of five years, we raised over $7M in funding, built a team of 25, and grew our customer base from 0, having to educate the market that a solution existed for a problem over 55M parents had in the United States.
 In December 2016, I closed my Series A of $4M.
 In August 2017, I was terminated as the CEO of my company.
 Yet I couldn’t (and still can’t) say a word about what really happened.
 One day I hope to tell the entire story but for now, I can focus on what I learned.
 Most say that your first startup fails, I am lucky enough to take the lessons learned from my “first” startup and can now apply them to my second, while still focused on what I am most passionate about, helping parents and children.

 In addition to the pain of losing my company, I ended up losing most of my “friends” as well.
 People who I thought would be there for me no matter what, whom I went out of my way to help and protect, business partners whom I did anything they asked of me, suddenly forgot who I was and never even reached out to see how I was doing.
 In fact, very few people reached out to ask me what happened.
 Instead, they made assumptions or took the word of others regarding the situation.